 “Just yesterday, in fact,” said Isham, focusing on his grip as he spoke, trying to regain the feel of the clubs he hadn’t held for so long.

-Isham thought about it for a second, then realized that without meaning to he had been saying things like, “That f’g son of a bitch.
+Isham thought about it for a second, then realized what they were discussing.
+Without meaning to he had been saying things like, “That f’g son of a bitch.
 Why didn’t that putt go in?”
 He simply wasn’t conscious of what he was saying.
 None of it in anger, but rather as statement of fact.

 When I returned to St. Louis I was a different person, utterly profane.
 The harder you live the more profane you become.
 “Gee whiz” doesn’t work anymore, and it came through in my general conversation.
 I wouldn’t yell or anything.
 But I would be at a friend’s house, and they’d just begin looking at me strangely.

 “Let me get this f’ing thing over here.
 Do you mind?”
 I’d say.
 I didn’t even realize I was doing it.
 But that is how I finally broke myself of the habit, by concentrating on what it was that was coming out of my mouth.
 You actually edited yourself as you spoke.
 I had come back altered, is all.

 Along with his coarseness and profanity, Isham brought back a certain disdain for civilians, too, people who hadn’t experienced what he had, the death, the hunger, the loss.
 He had lost tolerance for the banal.
 These people just hadn’t seen enough to warrant his regard, but it was more than that.
 There had been high purpose in war where each decision carried consequences of life and death.
 Suddenly, Isham felt out of place, like he didn’t fit in.
 And he kept being reminded of difference wherever he went.